 Many animals spend little time raising their young.
 Alternatively, only one parent looks after the offspring.
 In both cases, the babies die more often and much earlier.

 Evolution compensates because the female lays more eggs or gives birth to more babies.
-In doing so, a small percentage can survive, enabling the species to continue.
+A small percentage can survive, enabling the species to continue.

-Most female parrots produce 2-4 eggs per clutch.
-This is less than most other animals, but their eggs are more likely to hatch and reach adulthood because they’re cared for by their parents.
+Most female parrots produce 2-4 eggs per clutch – less than most other animals.
+However, their eggs are more likely to hatch and reach adulthood because they’re cared for by their parents.

 Parrots mate and have monogamous tendencies, so most chicks reach adulthood.

-The way parrots handle monogamy and relationships differ between wild and captive parrots.
+Parrots handle monogamy and relationships differently in wild and captive settings.
 Wild parrots are taught by their parents to be socially independent, while pet parrots rely on humans.

 Wild Parrots